atimb/cheezburger/README.md

 * Using W3C motion API for controlling the game (tilting the phone)
 * All kind of crazy CSS transforms
 * Leaderboard/High Score based on specific store location
+* Tested on iPhone 4S, and Samsung Galaxy S2

 ## Configuration